hobson/hobson.github.io/_posts/2019-01-04-Nginx-webserver-network-configuration.md

 ---
 layout: post
-title: Raspberry Pi Camera
+title: Nginx web server setup
 ---

-Each time I have to set up a domain name for a server I forget how to do it, and there doesn't seem to be a good online guide for it.
+Each time I have to set up a domain name service table or database access for a web server server I forget how to do it.
+And there doesn't seem to be a good online guide for it.
 So here are my notes.

+## DNS Records

 I use namecheap and AWS as my registrar and sometimes I set up a domain to point from namecheap to AWS to handle the actual DNS records.

 ## Appoach 1: [Namecheap](namecheap.com) Only